Uncategorized

 Reference from OkiJETs

-Nenkyu days are the pride and joy of all JETs because it gives you a lot of free time.
+Nenkyu days are the pride and joy of all JETs because they give you a lot of free time.
 It’s especially useful to make 3-4 day weekends without any stress.

 BOEs prioritize how you go about using nenkyu.
 For example, I was allowed to use 2 days a month with my BOE.
 If school was out for vacation, I could use more or ask for special permission, and I could use more than that a month.